Content elements with random containers

 This issue has been fixed in the current master and 3-0 branch, so could you please check if things don't change, when you apply the patch fixing that issue or checkout the current state?

-#8 Updated by Jörg Wagner over 4 years ago
+#8 Updated by Jörg Wagner almost 5 years ago

 I was waiting all that time to get a database dump of my colleague to analyze and then respond.
 But one thing I already noticed was, that the affected elements on foreign pages had very low IDs.
 So, I guess it is very likely that #65538 is actually the reason, Jo.

-#9 Updated by Jo Hasenau over 4 years ago
+#9 Updated by Jo Hasenau almost 5 years ago

 So currently the evidence points to the following scenario: